Yacht Wrapping Bible (eBook) - The Ultimate Guide to Yacht Wrapping by LuxWrap®

 A common scenario is a vessel which might be a few years from its five-year survey, where the paintwork is already tired.
 If the yacht is busy with charters, appearance matters.

-"Another superyacht wraps to refresh look instead of painting."
+“Another superyacht wraps to refresh its look instead of painting.”

 Wrapping can provide a paint-like finish that lasts several years, at a fraction of the cost of painting, and generally with installation in the water.
 In some cases, we have wrapped vessels afloat for less than the cost of hauling them out.

-"Cherry pickers and floating pontoons are standard practice on yachts above 40 meters"
+“Cherry pickers and floating pontoons are standard practice on yachts above 40 metres.”

 Quoting and executing a 40m+ hull wrap is very different from working on smaller boats, due to variations in tonnage and hull form.